What Is Upward Communication?

 Occasionally, a message might bypss a particular superior.
+A business report from the branch manager of a company to the managing director of the company is an example of upward communication.
 The typical content of upward communication is requests, information that the lower-level manager thinks is of importance to the higher-level manager, responses to requests from the higher-level manager, suggestions, complaints, and financial information.

 Openness to ideas and input from people in the lower levels of the organization is often the hallmark of an effective and successful organization.
 Thus, upward communication is important as much as downward communicationOpens in new window.

 Upward communication from subordinates to managers usually falls into one of the following categories:

 - Personal reports of performance, problems, or concerns.

 - Reports about co-workers and their performance, problems, or concerns.

 - Reaction to organizational policies and practices.